Humbedooh/kif/README.md

 # kif
-### KIF: Kill It (with) Fire - A simple monitoring program with a yaml configuration
+### KIF: Kill It (with) Fire - A simple find-and-fix program with a yaml configuration

 Kif is a simple monitoring program that detects programs running amok and tries to correct them.
 It can currently scan for:

 - Memory usage (MB, GB or % of total mem available)
 - No. of open file descriptors